Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Armour Upgrades**

-    As part of a long rest, you can use leather pieces to augment a set of medium or heavy armour.
+    As part of a Long Rest, you can use leather pieces to augment a set of medium or heavy armour.
 For 8 hours, the armour doesn’t cause its wearer to suffer :d20-disadv: **Disdvantage** on Dexterity (Stealth) checks.

 - **Find Fragility**